-Concerns about teen sexting overblown, according to new researchDecember 5th, 2011 in Health /
+Concerns about teen sexting overblown, according to new researchDecember 5, 2011 in Medicine & Health / Health

 Two new studies from the University of New Hampshire Crimes against Children Research Center suggest that concerns about teen sexting may be overblown.
 One study found the percentage of youth who send nude pictures of themselves that would qualify as child pornography is very low.
 The other found that when teen sexting images do come to police attention, few youth are being arrested or treated like sex offenders.

 The studies were carried out by researchers at UNH's Crimes against Children Research Center, and published online today by the journal Pediatrics.
 The research is presented in the studies "Prevalence and Characteristics of Youth Sexting: A National Study" and "How Often Are Teens Arrested for Sexting?
 Data From a National Sample of Police Cases."

 In the first study, UNH researchers surveyed 1,560 Internet users ages 10 through 17 about their experiences with sexting -- appearing in, creating, or receiving sexual images or videos via cell phone or the Internet.
 The study found that 2.5 percent of youth surveyed have participated in sexting in the past year, but only 1 percent involved images that potentially violate child pornography laws -- images that showed "naked breasts, genitals or bottoms."